Clothing is the most practical art - Japanese clothing brand COHÉRENCE

 Written by Mei Chiu

-“I can’t find clothes I like.” is the starting point for the creation of many clothing brands.
-The Japanese clothing brand COHÉRENCE is also like this, but the difference is that what the founder Kentaro Nakagomi wants is far more than just a simple clothing style, but a memory of an era and an artistic attitude.
-This time, OAK ROOM is very honored to have a face-to-face interview with the founder and invite him to share the birth story and creative philosophy of COHÉRENCE.
+"Can't find clothes I like."
+This is the starting point for many clothing brands.
+The Japanese clothing brand COHÉRENCE is also like this, but the difference is that the founder Kentaro Nakagomi wants to go far beyond the pure clothing pattern, but a memory of the times and an artistic attitude.
+This time, OAK ROOM is very honored to have a face-to-face interview with the founder and invite him to share the birth story and creative concept of COHÉRENCE.

 A clothing brand originated from art